vinimedeirosdev/vinimedeirosdev/README.md

 My name is Vinícius Medeiros and I am 20 years old.

-I have more than 1 year of experience in the Full-Stack area with more aptitude in the Front-End and at the moment I am studying "System Analysis" at Faculdade Senac - Brasília (DF).
+I have more than 2 year of experience in the Full-Stack area with more aptitude in the Front-End and at the moment I am studying "Analysis and Systems Development" at Faculdade Senac - Brasília (DF).

 I am a very studious and focused person!
 Technology has always been my biggest passion ❤
 <br>